 Storm Water

 You can view the area’s Stormwater Management Plan/Watershed Plan at the Bay County Drain Commission website or here.
-The Bay Area Storm Water Authority also has important Storm Water information.

 One of the best methods to reduce pollutants entering our watershed is by educating the residents and visitors on ways to protect our watershed.
 By enabling residents to care for our water resources we will improve the water quality in our watershed.